crcx/parable/REFERENCE.md

     string:haystack string:needle - number

 Primitive.
 Search for the substring *needle* in the *haystack*.
-Returns the starting offset of -1 if no match is found.
+Returns an offset of -1 if no match is found.

 ## subslice